 Using the calculator below, assuming $2,500 in closing costs, I could lower my monthly payment by $165 without extending my overall loan term, and save more than $47,000 in interest over the life of the mortgage.
 However, it would still take me 11 months before I “break even” on the closing costs and start to realize those long-term savings.

 How long will you stay in your house?

 That leads directly to the next question: Will you stay in your home long enough to break even and reap some of those savings?

 If moving is out of the question for several years, or you expect to recoup your closing costs relatively quickly, then it’s probably worth pulling the trigger.
 But if there’s a good chance you might sell your home before you break even on the closing costs and start to enjoy the savings, refinancing may not make much sense.

 Four Tips for a Smooth Refinancing Process

-You’ll want to check out this post for tips on finding the best mortgage refinance rate that you can snag, which includes in-depth advice on shopping around for rates and comparing loan terms.
+Check out our tips on finding the best mortgage refinance rate, which includes in-depth advice on shopping around for rates and comparing loan terms.
 But here are some quick tips to prepare you for the refinancing process:

 Check with your original lender first.

 Shopping around for the lowest rate is smart, but once you get a sense of what’s out there, go back to your original lender.
 They probably want to keep you as a customer, so give them the chance to match a competitor’s rate.

 You may also find that your original lender won’t require you to pay some the fees often associated with refinancing, helping your bottom line and break-even point.